dominictarr/push-streams-talk/README.md

 what is a stream?

-Array but in time not space
+* Array but in time not space

-source -> through... -> sink
+* source -> through... -> sink

-back pressure: the source slows down if the sink does
+* back pressure: the source slows down if the sink does

+* error handling, hopefully

 ---